vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

   - NEM
   - Monero

-.. note:: Do you have a client of your own that you would like Whiteblock to support,
+.. note:: Do you have a client of your own that you would like Whiteblock to support?
-          please contact the team via email at `hello@whiteblock.io` or join one of our community channels.
+          Feel free to contact the team via email at `hello@whiteblock.io` or join one of our community channels.